Nazanin1369/CarND-Behavioral-Cloning-P3/writeup_report.md

 I was also curious what part of the track generated higher steering angles.
 Here are samples of steering angles above 0.9.

+![alt text][image2]
+![alt text][image3]

-The image on the bridge looks like an anomaly as this is a stright line.
+The image on the bridge looks like an anomaly as this is a straight line.
 This could have been a result of the driver making a quick steering adjustment in this part of the track.
-To eliminate this cases, I decided to filter also steering angles greater than 0.9.
+To eliminate these cases, I decided to also filter out steering angles greater than 0.9.
 Here is the distribution after the filter.

 I tried the model with the data after filtering.
 For this first attempt, the car did not complete the track and would veer off the drivable portion of the track.
 I attribute this to the reduced number of data available for the model to learn from.
 Clearly, I would have to add more by augmenting.

+####Use Left and Right camera images
 The simulator captures images from three cameras mounted on the car: a center, right and left camera.
 I used the left and right images with a steering correction of 0.28.

             correction = 0.28
             steering_left = steering_center + correction
             steering_right = steering_center - correction

+####Add Brightness, shadows, horizontal shift, and flipped images
 I utilized the augmentation ideas and code from Vivek Yadav's work.
 However, I only performed these augmentation for images with steering angles greater than 0.20.
 The purpose of this is to add more representation from higher angled steering to improve the distribution of the data.
 Below are sample images:
-Adding ramdom brightness brightness:
+Adding ramdom brightness:

 Adding ramdom shadow: